13. Heavy Metal (Cd, Cu & Zn) Dynamics

 where:

-is the pH determined in water (or soil solution).
+is the pH determined in water (unitless).

-is the percentage of organic matter content in the soil.
+is the percentage of organic matter content in the soil (%).

-is the percentage of clay content in the soil.
+is the percentage of clay content in the soil (%).

 Metal